English

 Understanding the Overmolding Process

-Overmolding involves applying a softer secondary polymeric layer onto a preformed rigid substrate, typically metal or plastic.
+Overmolding involves applying a softer, secondary polymeric layer to a preformed, rigid substrate, typically metal or plastic.
 The secondary material—such as thermoplastic elastomers—provides additional functionality and protection.
 Unlike conventional molding, this multi-stage injection process enhances the product by adding comfort, grip, and impact resistance in a single production step.
 Manufacturers frequently prefer polycarbonate, acrylonitrile butadiene styrene (ABS), or other elastomeric compounds to achieve the desired performance.

 Key Economic Benefits of Overmolding